Gadgets for Windows Sidebar Security

 For Further Reference

 Gadgets for Sidebar, though developed using the functionality of the Microsoft HTML (MSHTML) runtime, are not limited by the standard browser security model.
 Since gadgets are locally installed mini-applications that provide a rich set of system access APIs, a packaging and deployment method similar to a typical executable distribution is employed.
-For more information on securing your gadgets, see Inspect Your Gadget.

 A gadget is downloaded as a "package" of resources and configuration files.
 The package is distributed as a zip file or as a Windows cabinet (.cab) file.
-Both methods of distribution require that the file extension, .zip or .cab, be changed to .gadget.
+Both methods of distribution require the file extension, .zip or .cab, to be changed to .gadget.
 If the file is packaged as a .cab file, you can use a code signing certificate to provide information about the origin of the gadget.
 The user is then presented with this information before the gadget files are extracted.
 The signtool.exe application included with Visual Studio 2005 can be used to sign a gadget.

 Windows Defender is a free program that helps protect your computer against pop-ups, slow performance, and security threats caused by spyware and other unwanted software.
 When integrated with Internet Explorer, Windows Defender performs file scanning on downloads to help ensure that one does not accidentally download malicious software.
 Gadget packages are included in the Windows Defender scan.

 Note The latest version of Microsoft Internet Explorer has a new security feature called Protected Mode.
 Protected Mode is an enhancement designed to protect users while browsing the internet from malicious software running in the context of an untrusted remote Web page.
 Protected Mode does not apply to gadgets because they run on the local computer.